 As we all know, Anne’s life has not been all rosy.
-She is an orphan who bounces from a foster home to foster home.
-When she initially finds a home, it is as a help to a mother with a drunk husband and a heep of children.
-She has to earn her keep from get go.
+She is an orphan who bounces from foster home to foster home.
+When she initially finds a home, it is as a help to a mother with a drunk husband and a heap of children.
+She has to earn her keep from the get-go.
 Yet, she does what she has to do to survive.
 It’s true that in our world, these kinds of hardships are rarely heard of, but our children have to deal with their own types of problems.
 The fact that Anne persevered through hers, make her an inspiration to many girls to this day.

 Anne is Not Afraid of Doing a Man’s Job.

 Anne not only helps Marilla around the house, but she also helps Matthew around the farm.
 As we know, Matthew wanted a boy to help him around the farm, but he got Anne.
 Anne is not afraid to get her hands dirty.
 She breaks the boundaries of traditional male / female roles.
 Through that Anne shows that girls can do anything boys can do.
 Isn’t that something we, as moms, are trying to tell our girls today?
 If Anne broke out of that mould during her time, it surely encourages our girls to do the same in our times.

 Anne Has a Wonderful Imagination.

 Anne is easily inspired by books and everything that surround her.
 When she is all alone in her room in Green Gables, she imagines it to be a very elegant room, filled with expensive furniture and silky bedding.
 She herself, is no longer Anne Shirley, but rather (as she tells Marilla) Lady Cordelia Fitzgerald.

 No-o-o, it’s not exactly my name, but I would love to be called Cordelia.
 It’s such a perfectly elegant name.